 Cathy Lassiter, Ed.D., is an international consultant with over 35 years of combined experience as a public school teacher, principal, central office administrator, and consultant.
 Her areas of expertise are in Visible Learning, Teacher Clarity, and all aspects of school leadership.
 Before this role, she held various positions including Executive Director of Middle Schools and Senior Director of Curriculum, Instruction and Staff Development.
 She also was a successful middle school principal and was named Virginia′s Middle School Principal of the Year.
 Cathy has served as an adjunct professor at The George Washington University, teaching graduate courses in educational leadership.
-Douglas Fisher is professor and chair of educational leadership at San Diego State University and a leader at Health Sciences High and Middle College.
+Douglas Fisher is professor and chair of educational leadership at San Diego State University and a teacher leader at Health Sciences High and Middle College.
 Previously, Doug was an early intervention teacher and elementary school educator.
-He is a credentialed teacher and leader in California.
+He is a credentialed English teacher and administrator in California.
 In 2022, he was inducted into the Reading Hall of Fame by the Literacy Research Association.
-He has published widely on literacy, quality instruction, and assessment, as well as books such as Welcome to Teaching, PLC+, Teaching Students to Drive their Learning, and Student Assessment: Better Evidence, Better Decisions, Better Learning.
-Toni Faddis, EdD, is a Corwin author and full-time professional learning consultant.
-Toni was previously a bilingual teacher and Reading Recovery specialist in elementary and middle schools, as well as a principal in San Diego.
-In addition, Toni served as a district central office leader responsible for equity, access, and leadership development throughout the largest elementary school district in California.
-She holds teaching and administrative services credentials in California and earned her doctoral degree in educational leadership from San Diego State University.
-Toni also mentors and coaches current and aspiring school leaders in the Educational Leadership Department at San Diego State University.
-Toni is the co-author of PLC+: A Playbook for Instructional Leaders, Collaborating Through Collective Efficacy Cycles, and The Ethical Line.
-Nancy Frey is professor of educational leadership at San Diego State University and a leader at Health Sciences High and Middle College.
-Previously, Nancy was a teacher, academic coach, and central office resource coordinator in Florida.
+He has published numerous articles on reading and literacy, differentiated instruction, and curriculum design, as well as books such as The Teacher Clarity Playbook 2/e, Your Introduction to PLC+, The Illustrated Guide to Teacher Credibility, The Teaching Reading Playbook, and Welcome to Teaching!.
+Toni Faddis joined Corwin as a full-time professional learning consultant in 2021.
+Before that, she was a bilingual teacher in elementary and middles schools as well as a Reading Recovery specialist before becoming a principal and principal coach in San Diego, California.
+In addition, Toni served as the Director of Equity, Access, and Leadership Development at the district level.
+Toni holds teaching and administrative services credentials in California and earned her doctoral degree in Educational Leadership from San Diego State University.
+Toni is the co-author of Collaborating Through Collective Efficacy Cycles: Ensuring All Students and Teachers Succeed, PLC+ for Instructional Leaders, How Teams Work, and The Ethical Line, as well as numerous professional articles about adolescent literacy.
+Nancy Frey is a Professor in Educational Leadership at San Diego State and a teacher leader at Health Sciences High and Middle College.
 She is a credentialed special educator, reading specialist, and administrator in California.
 She is a member of the International Literacy Association’s Literacy Research Panel.
-She has published widely on literacy, quality instruction, and assessment, as well as books such as The Artificial Intelligences Playbook, How Scaffolding Works, How Teams Work, and The Vocabulary Playbook.
+Her published titles include The Illustrated Guide to Visible Learning, Welcome to Teaching Multilingual Learners, Teaching Foundational Skills to Adolescent Readers, and RIGOR Unveiled: A Video-Enhanced Flipbook to Promote Teacher Expertise in Relationship Building, Instruction, Goals, Organization, and Relevance.

 This book goes beyond basic personality tips to generate shared leadership opportunities.
 Creating schools with shared leadership teams must have successful processes and protocols to create teams who live with purpose, speaking in unison. --Amy Klung This is a MUST read for anyone who takes on the role of leadership in education.
 Fisher and Frey make the compelling case, with a sense of urgency, for a new way of leading schools through expanded, empowered, and engaged school leadership teams.
 They argue that doing anything less is irresponsible and fraught with consequences!
 How Teams Work provides a perfect synergism of reflection, insight, and learning that leads to sustained, competent, cohesive, and credible leadership teams.--Tyler Gilbert This sums up my thinking about leading teams: Observation, conversation and evaluation are the heartbeats of building and sustaining leadership teams!--Timothy Blackwell How Teams Work makes it clear that distributive leadership is not about delegating responsibilities or lightening the proverbial workload of the principal.
 Instead, it is an opportunity to empower and engage teachers and other staff members as decision-makers and leaders in their own right.
 After reading this publication, I am convinced that leadership teams are some of our most underutilized and undervalued resources. --Quantina Haggwood